-If you’re experiencing tooth sensitivity, or toothache, you may have a cavity.
+If you’re experiencing tooth sensitivity or toothache, you may have a cavity.
 This is caused by the acid produced by the bacteria in plaque.
-Cavities are common in people who consume a lot of sugary foods, snack frequently, and who don’t brushing their teeth regularly after eating.
-They consist of an area of tooth decay, that needs to be removed and filled in order to secure the affected tooth and stop the pain.
+Cavities are common in people who consume a lot of sugary foods, snack frequently, and don’t brush their teeth regularly after eating.
+They consist of an area of tooth decay, that needs to be removed and filled to secure the affected tooth and stop the pain.
 With white fillings, nobody will even know that you’ve had a cavity treated.

 Symptoms of having a cavity include tooth sensitivity when you have hot or cold drinks, a throbbing, sharp pain, or even a visible hole in your tooth.
 If a previous filling has been damaged, you’ll need a replacement.

 White fillings are made of safe, durable materials, such as composite resin, or ceramics.
 Once a drill has been used to remove the decayed part of the tooth, the filling material will be bonded to the tooth to seal it.

 The main cause of cavities is sugary drinks, frequent snacking, and not cleaning your teeth thoroughly.
 If you keep an eye on your sugar intake and make an effort to brush your teeth after every meal, you should reduce your chances of needing further fillings.
 Regular hygiene appointments will ask to help prevent fillings.

 The time it takes to complete a filling varies depending on the size of the cavity and the location of it in your mouth.
 It may take as little as 10 minutes, or up to an hour.

 When looked after well, white fillings should last for up to 10 years.